 Whatever the case may be.
 It’s critical to set and achieve goals to allow your business to keep moving forward.
 Even when you aren’t available.

-That may mean having a select and small number of employees to continue your mission.
-If so…
+That may mean having one or more high-performing managers or a select and small number of employees to continue your mission.

 15. Take Care Of Your Best Employees